 An apology from organisers for the woefully mishandled sale of tickets for the Glastonbury festival has failed to placate angry fans.

 We’re proud that The Register uses valid HTML and CSS on its pages (give or take the odd hiccough involving over-enthusiastic advertisers or eager-to-get-a-scoop journalists — if you spot any problems please let our webmaster know.)
-The site is built using a custom content management system which is written in …
+The site is built using a custom content management system which is …

 EMC is the latest company to decide that disk-to-disk is the future for backup.
 The company has announced Clariion Disk Library which uses ATA hard disk with in-band data compression to emulate tape libraries from ADIC, Quantum and StorageTek.